Faculty & Staff Detail

 Dr. Diane Reed

-Title: Associate Professor and Co-Program Director, M.S.
+Title: Associate Professor and Program Director, M.S.
 Educational Leadership

 Office: Alesi 202

 Phone: (585) 385-7257

 B.A., Roberts Wesleyan College

 Dr. Diane Reed is presently Director and an Associate Professor in the Master's Degree program in Educational Leadership at St. John Fisher College in Rochester, New York.
 The focus of the program is to prepare teachers to become School Building and School District Leaders.